Khaledeev/Khaledeev/README.md

 <br/>

-## I'm a Full Stack developer and a good video editor
+## I'm a Software Developer and a good video editor

 - 🔭 I'm currently studying software development!
 - 🌱 Open to learn everything 🤣